Everything travelers need to know about coronavirus - Local News 8

 A country-by-country list of advisories is available on the State Department website.

-The Spanish foreign ministry on Thursday advised its citizens to avoid “all but urgent travel,” according to a statement.
+The Spanish foreign ministry has advised its citizens to avoid “all but urgent travel,” according to a statement.

 Canada and the United Kingdom are among many other nations that have issued travel warnings for high-risk destinations.